38 interesting gamification examples to unlock user engagement & loyalty

 App engagement was high, with 61% of users checking in weekly and another 31% multiple times per day.
 The app generated over 75,000 downloads and 100,000 wish lists.
 On average a Wishlist comprised around 30 items with a value of $1,500.
 Over six weeks 9,200 new Target accounts were created and the app collected a sales potential of $92.3 million!

-Under Armour Gamification Example: Trivia app lets the NBA fans hold their own playoffs
+Under Armour Gamification Example: trivia app lets the NBA fans hold their own playoffs

 Under Armour is a global sportswear brand.
 During the NBA playoffs, they partnered up with basketball player Steph Curry to launch a surprise Trivia game called StephIQ.
 The game allowed users to answer a series of trivia questions, every time Curry scored his first three-pointer of the game.